mendhak/mendhak.github.io/_posts/2022-11-18-tls-13-old-android-devices.md

 Log.i("Conscrypt Provider installed");
 ```

-As the F-Droid post explains, to avoid spoofing, a good mitigation is to check the application's signature.
-In my case I am checking both my certificate as well as the F-Droid certificate signature.
+As the F-Droid post explains, to avoid spoofing, a decent mitigation is to check the application's signature.
+In my case, I am checking both my certificate as well as the F-Droid certificate signature.

 ```java
 try {